Cozy Moments of Connection in Natural Light

 • Download music and podcasts at home for offline listening

-My biggest tip: check which apps eat up the most data in your phone settings.
+My biggest tip is to check which apps use the most data in your phone settings.
 I was shocked to see how much my weather app used in the background!
-Now I only let it update on Wi-Fi.
+Now, I only let it update on Wi-Fi.

 Don’t forget about your phone’s data-saving mode.
 It compresses images and stops background refreshing.
 I turn it on when I’m getting close to my limit and barely notice a difference.